aanchal22/exam-1/instructions/instructions.md

 1. Write two SQL commands to create two tables named `users` and `affinity_categories` within the given database file that can accommodate the data in the `users.csv` and `affinity_categories.csv` CSV data files, respectively.
 Use data types and primary key fields that make sense for the data.
 1. Import the data in the `users.csv` and `affinity_categories.csv` CSV files into these two tables.
 (You may use more than one command to achieve each of these imports, if necessary.)
 1. Display the state name and the number of users in that state for each of the states for which we have users.
-1. Display the state name, the number of users in that state, and the average `real_food_affinity_category_id` for each of the states for which we have users.
+1. Display the state name, the number of users in that state, and the average `travel_affinity_category_id` for each of the states for which we have users.
-1. Display the email addresses only of all users residing in Oklahoma City, Oklahoma.
+1. Display only the handles and last names of all users residing in Pittsburgh, Pennsylvania.
-1. Display the email addresses of all users residing in Oklahoma City, Oklahoma, along with the price the social network would charge an advertiser to show one advertisement to each of them, based on their `real_food_affinity` level.
+1. Display the email addresses of all users residing in Pittsburgh, Pennsylvania, along with the price the social network would charge an advertiser to show one advertisement to each of them, based on their `travel_affinity` level.
-1. Display the amount the social network would charge an advertiser to show one advertisement to two thousand users with a `real_food_affinity` level of `0.5`.
+1. Display the amount the social network would charge an advertiser to show two advertisement to three thousand users with a `real_food_affinity` level of `0.75`.
-1. Show all the users for whom the `luxury_brand_affinity_category_id` field contains an invalid foreign key.
+1. Show all the users for whom the `tech_gadget_affinity_category_id` field contains an invalid foreign key.
 1. Write an additional SQL query of your choice using SQL with this table; then describe the results
    - e.g. "This query identifies all of the users with the first name Valerye in Idaho who have a strong affinity for both luxury brands and real food."